GioF71/upmpdcli-docker/README.md

 VARIABLE|DEFAULT|NOTES
 ---|:---:|---
-PUID|1000|User id.
-Used when UPRCL is enabled PGID|1000|Group id.
-Used when UPRCL is enabled MPD_HOST||The host where mpd runs, defaults to `localhost` MPD_PORT||The port used by mpd, defaults to `6600` PORT_OFFSET||If set, the offset is applied to the default for `UPNP_PORT` (summed) and to the default `PLG_MICRO_HTTP_PORT` (subtracted).
+PUID||User id.
+Used when UPRCL is enabled.
+Defaults to `1000` when required PGID||Group id.
+Used when UPRCL is enabled.
+Defaults to `1000` when required MPD_HOST||The host where mpd runs, defaults to `localhost` MPD_PORT||The port used by mpd, defaults to `6600` PORT_OFFSET||If set, the offset is applied to the default for `UPNP_PORT` (summed) and to the default `PLG_MICRO_HTTP_PORT` (subtracted).
 Setting this variable overrides these individual variables.